PedroRodrigues527/PedroRodrigues527/README.md

 🌱 I’m currently studying Informatic Engineering

-⚡ Me fact: I have a passion for pure and applied mathematics, history and all things related about computers
+⚡ Me fact: I have a passion for pure and applied mathematics, history and all things related about computers.
+And i like to read o<o

 <!---
 - 💞️ I’m looking to collaborate on ...